wittgena/gpt-meta-dsl/docs/medium/FocusMap- Structuring-GPT-Like-Reasoning-Where-AST- Cannot-Reach.md

 ---

-## 📎 Appendix-A: PR Review Judgment Map

-(DSL omitted for brevity but aligns with refactored `@focusMap.prReviewRefactoredWithNextSpec` structure)

-## 📎 Appendix-B: FocusMap IDE Integration Snapshot
+## 📎 Appendix: FocusMap IDE Integration Snapshot

 As LLM-powered IDEs evolve, FocusMap can be layered atop AST tools to structure reasoning, feedback, and reflection.